-- Liquid base- milk or fruit juice if often used as the main liquid base in smoothies.
+Milk or fruit juice if often used as the main liquid base in smoothies.
 You can also try other varieties of milk like soy or almond milk.
 Fruit juices often contain a lot of sugar so be sure to read the labels.
 Other options are coconut milk, coconut water, coffee, tea or water.

-- Sweetener- depending on the ingredients you choose, you may need to add a little extra sweetener.
+Depending on the ingredients you choose, you may need to add a little extra sweetener.
 You can use liquid sweeteners like honey or maple syrup or traditional sugar.
 Pitted dates are a great natural sweetener.

-- Flavorings- extracts like vanilla or almond extract and spices like cinnamon and nutmeg are easy ways to add flavor to your smoothie without adding calories.
+Extracts like vanilla or almond extract and spices like cinnamon and nutmeg are easy ways to add flavor to your smoothie without adding calories.

-- Nutritional Add-Ins- for a boost of protein, I often add some nonfat Greek yogurt to my smoothies.
+For a boost of protein, I often add some nonfat Greek yogurt to my smoothies.
 Almond butter, peanut butter and protein powders are other good high protein options.

 I usually add in some ice cubes to chill my smoothies and thicken them.
 If you are using frozen fruit, you'll need less ice.